acgetchell/mundus-atrox/src/journals/nineteenth.md

 So, we set out on our new raft and Motor.

 Half a cycle of traveling much faster than we can row, everyone except *Calmul* sees 6 large fins circle us.
-They are move around languidly until they are approximately 10 feet away.
+They move around languidly until they are approximately 10 feet away.

 Turn 1